NLnetLabs/rpki-doc/source/routinator/installation.rst

    rustup update

-For some platforms, rustup cannot provide binary releases to install directly.
+For some platforms, ``rustup`` cannot provide binary releases to install directly.
 The `Rust Platform Support
 <https://forge.rust-lang.org/platform-support.html>`_ page lists
 several platforms where official binary releases are not available, but Rust is still guaranteed to build.
-However, automated tests are not run so it’s not guaranteed to produce a working build, but these platforms often work to quite a good degree.
+For these platforms, automated tests are not run so it’s not guaranteed to produce a working build, but they often work to quite a good degree.

 One such example that is especially relevant for the routing community is OpenBSD.
 On this platform, `patches